The Apostle Islands consist of 22 low-lying rocky islands along the south shore of Lake Superior in northern Wisconsin.

 Exploring the mainland

-Bayfield: A charming town with lots of lodging options; good restaurants (including my old favorite Maggie’s, our usual breakfast spot at Greunke’s, and Wild Rice, which I’ve never actually had a chance to try); and fun shops.
+Bayfield: A charming town with lots of lodging options; good restaurants (including my old favorite Maggie’s, our usual breakfast spot at Greunke’s; and fun shops.
 Bayfield is a pleasant stop any time of year.

 Seasonal events include the summer Race Week and Festival of Arts, the fall Apple Festival, and the winter Apostle Islands Sled Dog Race.
 Nearby, the Lake Superior Big Top Chautauqua runs a full season of arts and entertainment from June through September.